 The LCLS-II SCRF linac is being designed to deliver 1.2 MW at 4 GeV of electron beam power although the initial rf system will only support a maximum of 400 kW at 4 GeV.
 Each of the two undulator systems (SXR and HXR) is design to operate with up to 120 kW of electron beam power which can generate as much as 1 kW of Xrays.
-The X-ray transport systems are designed for a maximum of 200 W across the operating spectrum however many components are challenged by the intense x-ray beam.
-The collimators and stoppers need additional attention [21] and, in gas-based attenuators or diagnostics, the x-ray beam can create a hollow channel [22] reducing their effectiveness and possibly amplifying intensity jitter effects.
+The X-ray transport systems are designed for a maximum of 200 W across the operating spectrum.
 Furthermore, to ensure a 10-year operating lifetime, beam loss in the hybrid permanent magnet undulator systems must be limited to an average of 12 mW, i.e. 1×10^{-7} of the maximum beam power.
 Control of the electron and X-ray beam power requires careful design of passive and active systems.

 SLAC has operating experience with high power beams and the beam dumps and operating systems are being designed with this experience.
-The beam dumps are watercooled dumps based on previous designs and the collimation system to limit the beam losses in the undulators is a four-stage design in which each stage will collimate in (x, x', y, y' and ΔE).
-Additional collimation of parasitical (off-time) buckets may also be implemented.
+The beam dumps are water-cooled dumps based on previous designs and the 6th International Particle Accelerator Conference ISBN: 978-3-95450-168-7

+The collimation system to limit the beam losses in the boundators is a four-stage design in which each stage will collimate in $(x, x', y, y' \text{ and } \Delta E)$.
+Additional collimation of parasitical (off-time) buckets may also be simplemented.
+Because of transients induced when characteristics

-Because of transients induced when changing the beam current profile and timing in the SCRF linac, the time required to change the rate is limited by the damping time of the feedback systems.
+Because of transients induced when changing the beam current profile and timing in the SCRF linac, the time of the feedback systems.
 When operating with a highrepetition-rate beam in the linac, we expect that this time will be a fraction of a second.
 The time needed to switch between the SCRF linac and the CuRF linac will be dominated by the time required to change out the DC magnets and re-establish the electron beam.
 This should take less than one hour.
 To simplify operations, the beam power in the undulators is controlled using a magnetic kicker located at the end of the SCRF linac.
-This will allow the full power linac beam to be tuned up onto a high power dump before beam is taken to and through the undulators.
-Using the kicker, the rate to each of the undulators can be rapidly controlled from single-shot to maximum rate.
+This will allow the full power linac beam to be tuned up onto a high power dump before beam is taken to and through the undulators can be rapidly controlled from single-shot to maximum rate.
+The very high average power of the

 The very high average power of the accelerated CW electron beam can damage components within a few 100 μ s.
 For this reason, several accelerator operating modes are envisioned for initial low-power commissioning, recovery from RF trips, recovery from beam-loss trips, and startup from shut-down periods.
-The Machine Protection System (MPS) is being designed with a 100 μ s trip rate which is facilitated using the segmented design; if a fault arises near the undulator systems, beam can first be put onto the high power linac beam dump and then stopped at the electron source.
+The Machine Protection System (MPS) is being designed with a 100 μ s trip rate which is facilitated using the segmented design; if a fault arises near the undulator systems, beam can first be put onto the high power linac beam dump and then G stopped at the electron source.